DomantasJokubaitis/linux-projects/docs/Debian.md

 sudo chmod -aG libvirt user
 ```
 A network bridge is needed for virtual machines would be accessible from the workstation.
-The table below show different networking options that could be used for virtualization purposes.
+The table below shows different networking options that could be used for virtualization purposes.
 ![Table with networking modes and their traits](pictures/networking-modes.png)
-The ethernet interface should be enslaved to the bridge, and the latter needs a static ip address
+The ethernet interface should be enslaved to the bridge, and the latter needs a static ip address:
 ```bash
 sudo nmcli con add type bridge ifname br0 con-name bridge-br0 sudo nmcli con add type ethernet ifname eno1 master br0 con-name bridge-slave-en0